 - Made Entirely in the USA by Americans

 The HIPERTOUCH® 24 fire-control drop-in is a high performance, high precision, service rifle upgrade that installs in AR-15® and AR-10® type rifles.
 The HIPERTOUCH® name is short for HIgh PERformance TOUCH and 24 for user adjustable trigger weights between 2 and 4 lbs.
 It’s the “AR” fire-control upgrade we’ve all dreamed of.
 For installation and operational features of the HIPERTOUCH® family of AR fire-controls watch the 24 videos above.
-View this graphic, AR-15LowerCavity.PDF.
+A helpful read of the FCG Trouble Shooting Guide relates some issues customers will have during and after installation that are easily resolved with attention to detail and common sense.
+Found in the guide is this graphic, AR-15LowerCavity.PDF.
 HIPERTOUCH® FCGs may not work in lowers with pivot holes that are outside the MIL-Spec dimensions shown in RED.

 The Genius of the HIPERTOUCH® Fire-Control